should i opt out of ai resume screening

 Should I Opt Out of AI Resume Screening in 2026?

 For most job applications, don't opt out.
-In our data, candidates who opt out of AI screening get significantly fewer callbacks than candidates who stay in and fix their resume instead.
+In our data, candidates who opt out of AI screening get clearly fewer callbacks than candidates who stay in and fix their resume instead.
 This is one of the questions I get most often now, and the answer surprises people.

 There are four situations where opting out actually helps you, and two where staying in is the smarter move.
 The rest of this covers when to do which, and what happens on the employer side once you check that box.